 In this pooled analysis, adverse reactions that were reported in ≥ 2% of patients treated with saxagliptin 2.5 mg or saxagliptin 5 mg and ≥ 1% more frequently compared to placebo included: sinusitis (2.9% and 2.6% versus 1.6%, respectively), abdominal pain (2.4% and 1.7% versus 0.5%), gastroenteritis (1.9% and 2.3% versus 0.9%), and vomiting (2.2% and 2.3% versus 1.3%).

 The incidence rate of fractures was 1.0 and 0.6 per 100 patient-years, respectively, for saxagliptin (pooled analysis of 2.5 mg, 5 mg, and 10 mg) and placebo.
+The 10 mg saxagliptin dosage is not an approved dosage.
 The incidence rate of fracture events in patients who received saxagliptin did not increase over time.
 Causality has not been established and nonclinical studies have not demonstrated adverse effects of saxagliptin on bone.

-In the add-on to insulin trial [see Clinical Studies], the incidence of adverse events, including serious adverse events and discontinuations due to adverse events, was similar between saxagliptin and placebo, except for confirmed hypoglycemia (see Hypoglycemia subsection).
+In the add-on to insulin trial [see Clinical Studies], the incidence of adverse events, including serious adverse events and discontinuations due to adverse events, was similar between saxagliptin and placebo, except for confirmed hypoglycemia.

 Adverse Reactions Associated with Saxagliptin Coadministered with Metformin Immediate-Release in Treatment-Naive Patients with Type 2 Diabetes

 Table 2 shows the adverse reactions reported (regardless of investigator assessment of causality) in ≥ 5% of patients participating in an additional 24-week, active-controlled trial of coadministered saxagliptin and metformin in treatment-naive patients.